Quảng Ninh: Economy

 The per capita production of cereals in the district was 205.2 kg as against the national figure of 501.8 kg. in 2008.

 In 2007, the industrial output of the province was 37,987.5 billion VND against the national output of 1.47 million billion VND.

-On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam's provinces, Quang Ninh received a score of 71.25.
-This was a slight decrease from 2022 in which the province received a score of 72.95.
+On Vietnam's Provincial Competitiveness Index 2023, a tool for evaluating the business environment in Vietnam's provinces, Quang Ninh received a score of 71.25.
+This was a decrease from 2022 in which the province received a score of 72.95.
 In 2023, the province received its highest scores on the 'time costs' and 'business support policy' criteria and lowest on 'labour policy' and 'policy bias'.